rajgoel/course-machine-learning/README.md

 - use deep learning for a wide range of tasks, including prediction and classification

+### Demo implementations

+Demo implementations for core concepts can be found in the `julia` folder.
+The respective code documentation can be found here: https://rajgoel.github.io/course-machine-learning/julia

 ### Literature

 I. Goodfellow, Y. Bengio, and A. Courville: [Deep Learning](https://www.deeplearningbook.org/), An MIT Press book, 2016